dnkrtz/hexmachina/README.md

  HexMachina
 ==============
 A short and sweet python implementation of the Singularity-Restricted Field approach to hexahedral meshing.
-If the method fails and some tetrahedrons appear, they can be treated as degenerate hexahedrons.

 State of the Art
 -----------